Madison County Common Pleas Court

 Website: Madison County Common Pleas Court

-The common pleas court hears felony cases.
+The Common Pleas court hears felony cases which allegedly take place in Madison County.
 Misdemeanor cases are heard in the Madison County Municipal Court.
-Some of the types of felony cases heard in the court include:
+Some of the types of felony cases heard in the Common Pleas court include:

-I have experience with many types of criminal cases, and the focus of my practice is DUI / OVI defense and Vehicular Homicide / Vehicular Assault.
-You can read more on this site about me and about my practice.
+The Dominy Law Firm practices only criminal defense.
+We handle many types of criminal cases, and the focus of our practice is defending clients charged with DUI / OVI, Vehicular Homicide / Vehicular Assault, and other serious traffic crimes.
+You can read more on this site about our firm.
 You can also see past client reviews and past case results.
-I limit the number of cases I take so I can give personal attention to each case and each client, which means my fees are relatively high.
-If you would like to schedule an appointment for a free phone consultation, you can EMAIL ME or call me at 614-717-1177.
+We limit the number of cases we take so we can give undivided attention to each case and each client.
+If you would like to schedule an appointment for a free phone consultation to discuss your Madison County case, you can EMAIL US or call us at 614-717-1177.